Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Results

 \subsubsection{Emergent abilities}

-Another experiment aimed to evaluate characteristics recently attributed to large language models (LLMs), particularly their so-called emergent abilities, which include innovation, discovery, and improvement.
-These attributes have been claimed to enable LLMs to perform at levels comparable to the human top 1\% in fluency and originality, as suggested by Zhao et al. in their assessment of creativity in artificial intelligence systems \cite{zhao2024assessingCreativity}.
+Another experiment aimed to evaluate characteristics recently attributed to LLMs, particularly their so-called emergent abilities, which include innovation, discovery, and improvement.
+(See also Sections~\ref{sectionCompCompre} and~\ref{sectionAIDforSuperARC}).
+These attributes have been claimed to enable LLMs to perform at levels comparable to the human top 1\% in fluency and originality, as suggested by Zhao et al. in their assessment of creativity in artificial intelligence systems~\cite{zhao2024assessingCreativity}.

 The experiment tested these claims by challenging LLMs to generate multiple, diverse approaches to reproducing non-binary sequences of varying complexity.
 The underlying rationale was that originality often stems from the ability to perceive problems in new, unexpected ways.
 Thus, the test focused on measuring the variety and creativity of outputs, as well as the models' capacity to discover innovative or unconventional solutions.